SCWells72/sirono-common/README.md

 population.

-Apex `MultiMap` collections can be created with either `List`- or `Set`-based backing storage, and the resulting characteristics are the same.
+Apex `MultiMap` collections can be created with either `List`- or `Set`-based backing storage, and the resulting characteristics are the same as the underlying collection type.
 Use `List`-based storage via `MultiMap.newListInstance()` when you need duplicate values for the same key and/or preservation of value insertion order is important.
 Use `Set`-based storage via `MultiMap.newSetInstance()` when you need distinct values and/or value order is unimportant.

 ### Collection Utilities